(IRON DEXTRAN INJECTION USP)

 Anaphylactic-type reactions, including fatalities, have followed the parenteral administration of iron dextran injection.

-• Patients with a history of drug allergy or multiple drug allergies may be at increased risk of anaphylactic-type reaction to Infed.
+- Patients with a history of drug allergy or multiple drug allergies may be at increased risk of anaphylactic-type reactions to Infed.

 Therapeutic Class: Hematinic

 General: After intramuscular injection, iron dextran is absorbed from the injection site into the capillaries and the lymphatic system.
 Circulating iron dextran is removed from the plasma by cells of the reticuloendothelial system, which split the complex into its components of iron and dextran.
 The iron is immediately bound to the available protein moieties to form hemosiderin or ferritin, the physiological forms of iron, or to a lesser extent to transferrin.
 This iron which is subject to physiological control replenishes hemoglobin and depleted iron stores.